 TOM: This is The Money Pit Home Improvement Show.
 Coming up next time on the program, older windows are more challenging than alluring when they get stuck slam or even affix open.
 If that chimes familiar and you’re thinking about updating those windows, we’re going to have tips for how you can work on getting them unstuck without making more detriment, on the very next edition of The Money Pit.

 LESLIE: And I’m Leslie Segrete.

 TOM: Remember, you can do it yourself …

-LESLIE: But you don’t have to do it alone.
+LESLIE: But you don’t “re going to have to” do it alone.

 END HOUR 2 TEXT

-( Copyright 2019 Squeaky Door Make, Inc. No fraction of this transcript or audio document is also available are described in any format without the express written permission of Squeaky Door Creation, Inc .)
+( Copyright 2019 Squeaky Door Production, Inc. No portion of this record or audio datum may be reproduced in any format without the express written permission of Squeaky Door Product, Inc .)

 The post How to Prevent Pet Damage to Your Lawn materialized first on The Money Pit.